eliannyscer/eliannyscer.github.io/python/hashmap.md

 ## How to Implement Hash Map in Python?

 Well if you’re looking for implementation of hash map in python then the answer is Dictionary.
-Python Dictionary is a built-in type that supports key-value pairs
+Python Dictionary is a built-in type that supports key-value pairs.

 ## Key features

-* The key is unique and immutable
+* The key is unique and immutable.
-* Ideal hashing should produce a different index for each key
+* Ideal hashing should produce a different index for each key.
-* In Python, dictionaries are examples of hash maps
+* In Python, dictionaries are examples of hash maps.
-* In general, hash tables store key-value pairs and the key is generated using a hash function
+* In general, hash tables store key-value pairs and the key is generated using a hash function.